docutils/docutils/sandbox/infrastructure/README.txt

     Generating html-files from txt-files first time.

 :`<htmlfiles.lst>`_: The list of files for ``update-htmlfiles``.

+used on and with berlios

+:`<docutils-update>`_: The script that updates the `web site`_.
+    Executed on berlios, by user wiemann.

+    Attention: The cron job is executed, but the script is doing nothing, because of the way to access sourceforge changed.

+and are these used by anyone.

+:`<dbackport.sh>`_: Back-port changes from the trunk to the
+    maintenance branch.

+:`<fsfsbackup.sh>`_: Backup (mirror) an FSFS Subversion repository via
+    SSH.
+Used to backup the `Docutils Subversion repository`_.

 .. _Docutils: http://docutils.sourceforge.net/
 .. _Docutils check-in mailing list: